 A nearby river is his water source for the plants.
 As a recreational grower, he’s focused on what his patients tell him they want.
 If they can’t sleep, he grows Indicas.
 If they want to have a productive work day he sticks to Sativas.
 In 2018 he ran a 52-strain pheno hunt and narrowed down to seven.
 “I’ve adapted to the conditions here by getting different strains, adding different soil, trying different fertilizers,” he says.
 “I’ve seen the best outcome growing amending the soil and growing in that, and maybe adding a little molasses at the end, maybe a little mineral powder.”

-At the time we spoke, he was growing Dutch Treat, Gorilla Glue #4, Blue Dream, Crack Head, and some of his own crosses of local strains.
+At the time we spoke, he was growing Dutch Treat, Gorilla Glue #4, Blue Dream, Crack Head, and some of his own crosses of Hawaiian weed strains.
 He harvests about two pounds a month.
 “I’m not growing to be big,” he says.
 “It’s for my patients and for my ability to keep improving as a grower.”

 Hippies and Soldiers